ZySec-AI/project-zysec/README.md

 # Transforming CyberSecurity with AI Innovation: ZySec AI

 Welcome to ZySec AI, where artificial intelligence meets cybersecurity.
-Our project, powered by the innovative ZySec 7B model, is reshaping the cybersecurity landscape with AI-driven solutions.
+Project ZySec, powered by the innovative ZySec 7B model, is reshaping the cybersecurity landscape with AI-driven solutions.

 ## Key Features